About Me

 (A lone petrol station by the paddy fields)

 We then took Highway AH3 and reached the border town of Chiang Khong early and decided to cross the Mekong River to Laos.
 Chiang Khong is a town in Chiang Rai Province, Northern Thailand.
 It is mainly visited as a stop-off point en-route to the ferry crossing to Laos.
 Chiang Khong is the Thai counterpart to the Laos border town of Huay Xai, just across the Mekong River.
-The interesting thing to note about Chiang Khong is ethnic diversity of the local Laotian, Thai and Hill tribes, which results in three separate calenders and a variety of festivals held throughout the year.
+The interesting thing to note about Chiang Khong is ethnic diversity of the local Laotian, Thai and Hill tribes, which results in three separate calendars and a variety of festivals held throughout the year.

 (Good road entering the town)